 - votive or pillar candles

-- greenery like boxwood, evergreen, berries, flowers (optional)
+- greenery like boxwood, evergreen, berries, and flowers (optional)

 - make round lanterns using bowls like this one